 4. Earth structure and tectonic plate movements

-5. Impacts of tectonic hazards
+5. The impacts of tectonic hazards

-6. Management of tectonic hazards
+6. The management of tectonic hazards

 7. Measuring development